mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.2/quickstart/hello-world-in-starlark/index.md

 title: Setting up Helloworld on GitHub in Starlark
 menuWeight: 50
 beta: false
-excerpt: Configure and set up a code repository for access by Dispatch, including configuring a Dispatchfile
+excerpt: Using Starlark, configure and set up a code repository for access by Dispatch, including configuring a Dispatchfile
 ---

 This topic provides a step-by-step tutorial for setting up dispatch and getting your first successful cloud native CI build on your GitHub repository.
+It will leverage the Starlark front end language.

 # Prerequisites